alissonsalin/adp-labs-operation-test/README.md

 ## IMPROVEMENTS

 - If there was more sequence calls to promise functinos its recomended use a reduce and call functionss sequentially
+- Add more info to calculate error return
 - Do more unit tests
   - increase code coverage
   - more test cenarios